Texas Divorce Attorneys For Business Owners

 - The valuation of your business;

-- You and your spouse’s objectives for the business.
+- You and your spouse’s objectives for the company.

-You may have a preconceived idea of how you would like to maintain ownership of the business.
-However, it is important to consult an attorney experienced in dividing businesses in divorce to know your options and the implications of each choice.
+You may have a preconceived idea of how you would like to maintain business ownership.
+However, it is crucial to consult an attorney experienced in dividing businesses in divorce to know your options and the implications of each choice.
 You want to be confident you are making the right financial decisions.

 Is My Business Community or Separate Property?

 Determining the status of your business begins with understanding the concept of community property.
-At the time of divorce, all property is presumed to be community, but that presumption can be defeated by “clear and convincing” evidence (a higher evidentiary standard used to determine whether an asset is separate property).
-Deciding whether property is separate property involves establishing when and how the property—the business, in this case—was acquired.
+At the time of divorce, all property is presumed to be community.
+Still, that presumption can be defeated by “clear and convincing” evidence (a higher evidentiary standard used to determine whether an asset is separate property).
+Deciding whether the property is separate involves establishing when and how the property was acquired in this case.

 The way a business is operated can affect its characterization.
 Strictly observing business formalities by avoiding commingling business and personal funds is critical.
 Likewise, is paying yourself a fair salary.
 The community estate can make a claim for your time, toil, and effort used in building up the value of your separate property business if you fail to adequately compensate yourself.